-Figure 2.82 IGMP Setting Webpage
+Figure 2.79IGMP Setting Webpage

-Table 2.29 Descriptions of IGMP's Settings --
+Table 2.26Descriptions of IGMP'sSettings

-Label Description Factory Default IGMP Snooping Check the box to enable IGMP snooping Disabled IGMP Proxy Check the box to enable IGMP proxy.
+Label Description Factory Default IGMP Snooping Checkthe box to enable IGMP snooping Disabled IGMP Proxy Checkthe box to enable IGMP proxy.
 See note below.
-Disabled IGMP Fast-leave Check the box to enable IGMP Fast-leave.
+Disabled IGMPFast-leave Checkthe box to enable IGMP Fast-leave.
 See note below.
-Disabled Router's IP Display the multicast router's IP address - Router's Port Display the port that is connected to multicast router - hosts and the multicast enabled router, to only forward multicast traffic to the links that have solicited them.
-Therefore, it is designed to prevent hosts connected to the managed switch's ports from receiving traffic for a multicast group that they have not explicitly joined.
-It provides managed switch with a mechanism to prune multicast traffic from links that do not contain a multicast listener.
-This is useful for bandwidth-intensive IP multicast application.
+Disabled Router's IP Display the multicast router's IP address - Router's Port Display the port that is connected to multicast router -

 IGMP Snooping is a feature that enables the managed switch to listen in on IGMP conversation between hosts and a multicast enabled router.
-IGMP snooping allows the managed switch, which is placed in between these
+IGMP snooping allows the managed switch, which is placed in between these hosts and the multicast enabled router, to only forward multicast traffic to the links that have solicited them.